serpapi/google-reviews-analyzer/README.md

 - [Langchain](https://github.com/hwchase17/langchain) - Framework for the LLM
 - [OpenAI](https://openai.com/) - LLM provider
 - [SerpApi](https://serpapi.com/) - Data provider for the businesses reviews on Google.
 Related documentations: [Google Maps API](https://serpapi.com/google-maps-api) and [Google Maps Reviews API](https://serpapi.com/google-maps-reviews-api).

+## Future Improvements

+Quick analysis is fine, it helps you to understand the review as quick and intuitive as possible.
+But what if you can chat with it?
+Sort of like interviewing your customers.
+I believe we can get more in depth understanding out of it.